London Eye: Design and construction

 Supported by an A-frame on one side only, the Eye is described by its operators as a cantilevered observation wheel.

 The rim of the Eye is supported by tensioned steel cables and resembles a huge spoked bicycle wheel.
 The lighting was re-done with LED lighting from Color Kinetics in December 2006 to allow digital control of the lights as opposed to the manual replacement of gels over fluorescent tubes.

 Mace was responsible for construction management, with Hollandia as the main steelwork contractor and Tilbury Douglas as the civil contractor.
 Consulting engineers Tony Gee & Partners designed the foundation works while Beckett Rankine designed the marine works.

-Nathaniel Lichfield and Partners assisted The Tussauds Group in obtaining planning and listed building consent to alter the wall on the South Bank of the Thames.
-They also examined and reported on the implications of a Section 106 agreement attached to the original contract, and also prepared planning and listed building consent applications for the permanent retention of the attraction, which involved the co-ordination of an Environmental Statement and the production of a planning supporting statement detailing the reasons for its retention.